ghc-proposals/ghc-proposals/proposals/0000-bidirectional-instances.md

 Implementation in a
 [prototype compiler](https://github.com/KoenP/bidirectional-instances)
 was straightforward and quick.
-Further discussion on developments and maintenance costs
+Further discussion on developments and maintenance costs is welcome.

 ## Alternatives